ttlion/sdtDBN/README.md

 #### Arguments that allow the user to make restrictions in the relations of the sdtDBN

 - **-mA_dynPast**: File specifying, for any desired node of the sdtDBN, the nodes that must be its parents from previous timesteps.
 - **-mA_dynSame**: File specifying, for any desired node of the sdtDBN, the node that must be its parent from the same timestep (only one node, because the intra-slice connectivity must be a tree.
-If, for a certain node, the user specifies more than one parent of the same timestep, the program chooses the connection that maximizes the score of the sdtDBN).
+If, for a certain node, the user specifies more than one mandatory parent of the same timestep, the program chooses the connection that maximizes the global score of the sdtDBN).
 - **-mA_static**: File specifying, for any desired node of the sdtDBN, the nodes that must be its static parents.
 - **-mNotA_dynPast**: File specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from previous timesteps.
 - **-mNotA_dynSame**: File specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from the same timestep.